nuttann/nuttann.github.io/TradeskillHouses.md

 NOTE: If you move everything from here to RotE sometime, don't forget that guild leader of the TS guild is one of the chars.
 If you don't want that guild, then you might see if anyone wants one of their own.
+"Craftsman bank" translate to "Fabri Ripam".
+Google translating it back gets "Maker Bank".

 Fabri Ripam Village, 102 Market Street     --- Trophys, Armor ornamentations, plus minor clickies